 The main way to not hit the coverage gap is to keep your prescription drug costs low so you don’t reach the annual coverage gap threshold.
+This is also called the initial coverage limit.
 And even if you do reach the gap, lower drug costs and forms of assistance may help you pay for prescriptions you still need, even if they aren’t covered at the time.
 Here are some ideas:

 Many common brand-name medications have generic alternatives available, and they are often less expensive.
 Generic drugs are required by the Food and Drug Administration to have the same ingredients as the brand-name version, at the same dosage, be administered the same way, and be proven to have the same effect.
 Ask your doctor or health-care provider if any of your prescriptions can be switched to generics.

 NEW TO MEDICARE?Learn what you need to know in 15 min or less.

 Order your medications by mail and in advance.

 Many Medicare Part D prescription drug plans offer medications at a discount if you order a three-month supply by mail instead of picking up a 30-day supply at the pharmacy.
 Sometimes, a local pharmacy can even offer a 90-day supply of your prescription at the same price as the mail-order plan.
 It’s worth looking into the different options and comparing the per-pill cost of the bulk options.
 Some drugs can’t be prescribed in larger supplies, but for those that can, you may find valuable cost savings.

 Some pharmaceutical companies offer their products at a discount directly to consumers or through doctor’s offices.
 This is more common for brand-name and specialty drugs, which can be expensive.
 Ask your doctor or health-care provider when you get the prescription if any discounts are available or if there is a pharmaceutical assistance program.
 You can also search online as the drug manufacturer’s website may have more information.